-Great Blue Heron In Winter Snow
+Great Blue Heron Standing In A Mountain Creek

 On that bright winter afternoon one of my best avian subjects was this Great Blue Heron standing in water with a bank of fresh, white snow behind it.